OPS-E2E-PPE/biztalk-docs.ja-JP/biztalk/includes/a4swift-currentversion-firstref-md.md

-BizTalk Accelerator 用 SWIFT (A4SWIFT)
+BizTalk Accelerator for SWIFT (A4SWIFT)